cherrypy/cherrypy/sphinx/source/tutorial/config.rst

 You can define your own namespaces if you like, and they can do far more than simply set attributes.
 The ``test/test_config`` module, for example, shows an example of a custom namespace that coerces incoming params and outgoing body content.
-The :mod:`cherrypy.lib._cpwsgi` module includes an additional, builtin namespace for invoking WSGI middleware.
+The :mod:`cherrypy.lib.wsgi` module includes an additional, builtin namespace for invoking WSGI middleware.

 In essence, a config namespace handler is just a function, that gets passed